 - It is important to protect your child's skin from the sun.
 This can include applying sunscreens, wearing sun-protective clothing, and avoiding the sun completely.

-- Your child should not use tanning beds.
+- Your child or teenager should not use tanning beds.